DreamworldSolutions/router/README.md

   - `navigateDialog (dialogName, dialogParams, replace = false)` // Used to navigate on the given dialog name
   - `setDialogParams (dialogParams, replace)` // Used to set params in the current hash
   - `buildDialogURL (dialogName, dialogParams)` // Used to get dialog URL

-## Note
-- If `type` isn't defined for `queryParams`, then it always parse as String.
-Otherwise parse as given Data type.

-## Limitations
-- If `array: true` isn't specified and queryParam's value is comma separated then it would be parsed as `String`.